Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Ewelme Village Store has a delivery service for villagers who self-isolate.
 Call (01491) 834467.

 Highmoor Volunteers group is run by Elaine Mulvaney and Judi Stacpoole.
-Email highmoorvolunteers@gmail.com
+Email highmoor

 Nettlebed volunteers.
 Email nettlebedcovid19@icloud.com or call Noel Sheeran on (01491) 641114.